Mile Championship Preview, Tips, Runners & Trends

 Mile Championship Information:

-These are the top three quickest-run Mile Championship over the last 20 renewals:
+These are the top three quickest-run Mile Championship races over the last 10 renewals:

 What the expert says...

-The Fuji Stakes has been a good prep race in recent years, the last three winners of this race all came from that race, both Serifos (2022) and Namur (2023) doing the double whilst Soul Rush was 2nd in that race before winning this one.
+The Fuji Stakes has been a good prep race in recent years; the last four winners of this race all came from that race, both Serifos (2022) and Namur (2023) doing the double, whilst Soul Rush (2024) and Jantar Mantar (2025) were 2nd in that race before winning this one.

 Andy Powell - Horse Racing Betting Expert - OLBG.com